arunwagle/DemoRepo/clients/Amica/research.md

 Note:
 Db2 Warehouse on Cloud – MPP Large Plan
 There is actually an MPP Large size that is available – referred to as “super node” internally (and this is for SoftLayer only).
-This size hasn’t been officially announced, nor mentioned in the Bluemix catalog but it is available for order if customers require very large (e.g. 100TB to PB sized) environments

 Specifications (per node)
 48 cores